-If you are considering facelift surgery, you owe it to yourself to speak with Dr. Obi about the advanced facelift techniques he uses in his truly unique and exclusive facelift procedures.
+If you are considering facelift surgery, you owe it to yourself to speak with Dr. Obi about the advanced facelift techniques they use and exclusive facelift procedures.
 You can even see how you would appear after a facelift procedure the our 3D Virtual Imaging.
-Schedule a free consultation by calling (904) 399-0905.
+Schedule a consultation by calling (904) 399-0905.

 Share with a friend!